-(a) I currently see this star system1 at the zenith.
+- (a) I currently see this star system at the zenith.
 Using this information, if able, derive my latitude, longitude as well as the local sidereal time.
-If you are unable to, you should explain why.

-Being able to observe an object at the zenith implies that it is directly overhead, which suggests that it is also at the prime meridian.
-From this, we can deduce that the local sidereal time is 2h30min49s.

-From the table, the latitude is given to be $67^{\circ}28'43''$, but the longitude cannot be determined since the local time is not provided.

-(b) Without using Table 1, suggest a method to determine the distance to this star system.
+If you are unable to, you should explain why.[3] - (b) Without using Table 1, suggest a method to determine the distance to this star system.
 Explain why your suggested system is appropriate.

-Parallax.
-The star system is not too far away from us.
-As such, we can compare it with stars further away (background stars) and obtain an acceptable accuracy.

-Partial credit is given for main sequence fitting, since that requires the use of apparent and absolute magnitudes from the table.

-(c) You decide to go to Lake Tekapo in New Zealand (43°53'S 170°31'E), a place with very dark skies.
+[3] - (c) You decide to go to Lake Tekapo in New Zealand (43°53'S 170°31'E), a place with very dark skies.
 However, you find that you never be able to see X Astrochallengae from New Zealand even with a telescope.
-Suggest a reason why.

-It is below the horizon.
-The object will never rise because the location is too far south.

-(d) Suppose we want to determine if the X Astrochallengae system contains planets.
+Suggest a reason why. - (d) Suppose we want to determine if the X Astrochallengae system contains planets.
 Suggest a method and briefly explain how it works.

-The recommended answer is transit photometry.
-Dubious answers include direct imaging, radial velocity and astrometry.
-The star is quite massive, so the planets may not actually be detected using these methods.
-However, these answers are also accepted if they are well substantiated.

-1X Astrochallengae is actually Iota Cassiopeiae.

-Part II Dubious Statements

-This part comprises 5 statements.
+[3] Part II Dubious Statements This part comprises 5 statements.
 For each statement, indicate clearly whether it is TRUE or FALSE.
 Support your answer with no more than 6 sentences, including any assumptions where required.
 You may draw up to one additional diagram if they aid your explanation.
 Mathematical working is not required, and there are no errors in any of the statements below.

-Each statement is worth 2 marks, attributed only to the quality of the justification.

-(e) It is only possible to observe at most two eclipses (either lunar or solar) during a single eclipse season.
-[2]

-An eclipse season lasts about 35 days.
-One lunation is approximately 29.5 days.
-Since the duration of a lunar cycle falls within the time window of an eclipse season, it is possible to experience up to 3 eclipses during an eclipse season (2 lunar and 1 solar, or 2 solar and 1 lunar).

-(f) The sky is blue because it reflects the colour of the ocean.

-The Earth's atmosphere scatters shorter wavelengths of light more compared to longer wavelengths.
-This causes the blue wavelengths of visible light to be more apparent to an observer. (g) It is possible to observe Venus with the naked eye at any time of the day and night.

-Venus is an inferior planet as it orbits closer to the sun compared to the Earth.
-This causes Venus to only be observable with the naked eye during the day, early morning, and evening, but not throughout the night.

-(h) A white dwarf star that has a mass of 1.5 solar masses $(1.5M{\odot})$ is considered stable and will eventually turn into a black dwarf.
+Each statement is worth 2 marks, attributed only to the quality of the justification. - (e) It is only possible to observe at most two eclipses (either lunar or solar) during a single eclipse season.
+[2] (f) The sky is blue because it reflects the colour of the ocean.
+[2] (g) It is possible to observe Venus with the naked eye at any time of the day and night.
+[2] (h) A white dwarf star that has a mass of 1.5 solar masses (1.5M☉) is considered stable and will eventually turn into a black dwarf.
+[2] - (j) Earth is the only planet in the solar system that experiences aurorae.
+[2] Question 2 Operation: BINARY Project: NEUTRON You are an astronaut working for the United Nations Space Command (UNSC) in the far future.

-The Chandrasekhar limit is approximately $1.44M{\odot}$.
-Since this white dwarf is $1.5M{\odot}$, it is sufficiently massive that electron degeneracy pressure is unable to resist gravitational collapse.

-(j) Earth is the only planet in the solar system that experiences aurorae.

-Aurorae are formed when particles from the solar wind are directed toward the northern and southern poles of a celestial body's magnetosphere.
-There, ionization and excitation of gases in the atmosphere results in the emission of light of varying colors.
-As such, aurorae can occur on any celestial body with a magnetosphere and atmosphere.

-Question 2 Operation: BINARY

-Project: NEUTRON

-You are an astronaut working for the United Nations Space Command (UNSC) in the far future.
 You are currently onboard your ship, the Pillar of Autumn, a few AUs away from a binary neutron star system.
-Your task: analyse the binary star system.

-(a) What are neutron stars mainly composed of?
+Your task: analyse the binary star system. (a) What are neutron stars mainly composed of?

-Neutrons.